isaacphi/mcp-language-server/README.md

 - `diagnostics`: Provides diagnostic information for a specific file, including warnings and errors.
 - `hover`: Display documentation, type hints, or other hover information for a given location.
 - `rename_symbol`: Rename a symbol across a project.
-- `edit_file`: Allows making multiple text edits to a file programmatically.

-The `edit_file` tool is not strictly related to the language server but it provides a more reliable and context economical way to edit files compared to search and replace based edit tools, provided you have line numbers.
+- `edit_file`: Allows making multiple text edits to a file based on line numbers.
+Provides a more reliable and context-economical way to edit files compared to search and replace based edit tools.

 ## About

-I hope that this server makes working with medium and large sized codebases more accessible to AI tools.
+I hope that this server makes working with AI tools more convenient for medium and large sized codebases.

 This codebase makes use of edited code from [gopls](https://go.googlesource.com/tools/+/refs/heads/master/gopls/internal/protocol) to handle LSP communication.
 See ATTRIBUTION for details.
 Everything here is covered by a permissive BSD style license.